 - Key Award

-District-wide Winter Camp will be held January 2018 at Crosswoods Camp north of Drummond in Bayfield County.
+District-wide Winter Camp will be held January 18-20, 2019 (tentative) at Crosswoods Camp north of Drummond in Bayfield County.
 This is a chance to meet 4-Hers from other counties in the Northern District while enjoying a variety of winter activities.
-Qualifications: be in 8th grade or older as of 10/1/17.
+Qualifications: be in 8th grade or older as of 10/1/18.
 Cost of Winter Camp is approximately $80 with the Adult Leaders Association paying the full registration cost for first time attendees, $25 towards the registration cost for 2nd year attendees.
 Third year and beyond attendees are responsible for covering the full fee.

-Madison, February 20-21, 2018.
-Represent Northern Wisconsin as part of the Youth Delegation of Superior Days.
-Lobby Wisconsin legislators to promote northern Wisconsin and to express specific northern needs and issues.
-This is a learning experience in state government as well as a chance to tour the State Capitol, job shadow politicians, and meet other youth from Northern Wisconsin.
-Delegates are expected to attend 3–4 planning/training meetings in Superior prior to the trip to Madison.
-Qualifications: be in grades 10–12 by 10/1/17.
-Learn more about Superior Days.
+Madison, February 7, 2019 (tentative).
+Represent the four county Northwest Wisconsin region which includes Washburn, Barron, Rusk and Sawyer counties.
+Meet with Wisconsin legislators, department heads and state cabinet level officials to advocate for issues that are unique and specific to needs and issues.
+This is a learning experience in state government as well as possibilities of: tour the State Capitol, job shadow politicians, and meet other youth from Northwestern Wisconsin.
+Delegates are expected to attend at least one planning/training in Rice Lake prior to the trip to Madison.
+Learn more about Heart of the North Legislative Days.

 Held in Huntsville, Alabama April 25-29, 2019.
 Delegates participate in hands-on mock space missions and other activities in this NASA program while exchanging ideas with youth from across Wisconsin.
 Qualifications: must be in grade 8 by 10/1/18 (maximum age of 15 during trip).
 Total cost for the trip is approximately $625 with the Adult Leaders Association paying the full cost.
 Learn more about Space Camp.